wurunduk/crashday-center/source/_posts/content-packages.md

   * f - Turkish
   * g - Portuguese

 If you are planning to mod the game, you would generally unpack all useful packages in the same folder(you probably do not need the Music one).
-This would give you all of CD's unpacked content which can be edited(but not loaded) and used as reference.
+This would give you all of Crashday's unpacked content which can be edited(but not loaded) and used as reference.

 ![unpacked packages overview](/images/folders_overview.png "unpacked packages overview")